marsdrums/test-tutorial/visual-quality/index.md

 - The amount of incoming radiance from direction $\omega_i$: $L_i(\mathbf{x}, \omega_i)$
 - The cosine of the angle $\theta_i$ formed by the incoming radiance direction $\omega_i$ and the normal vector of $\mathbf{x}$: $\cos(\theta_i)$

 So, we have it!
 We have the "magic" formula to compute how to color our screens' pixels precisely.
 There's just a little problem...computers don't like to perform an infinite number of operations!
 Although elegant and relatively simple, the rendering equation contains an integral, which is an endless sum of "things."
 If we have to implement such an uncomputable task, we would need infinite time or infinite memory available.
 But there is still something we can try to do.
 What if we don't look for the exact result of the rendering equation but rather approximate it?
+Welcome the ***Monte Carlo*** method!
+The Monte Carlo method refers to a set of algorithms used to solve problems through statistical sampling, often in scenarios where deterministic algorithms would be too complex or inefficient.
+Think of trying to estimate how crowded a park is.
+Instead of counting every person, you take random snapshots of different spots and times.
+By averaging the number of people in these snapshots, you can guess how busy the park is overall.
+The Monte Carlo method works the same way, just with light rays instead of people.

-It turned out that instead of computing the light contributions coming from the infinite set of directions, you can perform a sum of the light contributions coming from a finite subset of directions.
+We can then reformulate the rendering equation so that instead of computing the light contributions coming from the infinite set of possible light directions, it computes a sum of the light contributions coming from a finite subset of (random) directions.

 $$
 L_o(\mathbf{x}, \omega_o) \approx L_e(\mathbf{x}, \omega_o) + \frac{1}{N} \sum_{i=1}^N f_s(\mathbf{x}, \omega_i, \omega_o) \cdot L_i(\mathbf{x}, \omega_i) \cdot \cos(\theta_i)